Centennial Olympic Park Bombing

 The 911 operator took the call and immediately tried to notify Atlanta Police.
 What followed was a ten-minute cascade of small failures that, taken individually, might seem forgivable.
 Taken together, they consumed more than a third of the time between the warning and the detonation.
 Bad phone connections to the command center.
 Jammed lines.
 A frantic search for the address in the CAD system.
 The word "Centennial" would not enter.
 The operator asked how to spell it.
 Then tried removing "Park."
 Then wondered aloud if this was Zone 3, where Olympic Stadium was.

 Meanwhile, at roughly the same moment, Richard Jewell — a 33-year-old private security guard working the AT&T pavilion — noticed an unattended olive-green knapsack under a bench near the sound tower.
 He alerted Georgia Bureau of Investigation officer Tom Davis.
 Davis called in a bomb squad.
 They began moving people back.
 The crowd of beer-cup-waving concertgoers did not move quickly.
+The bomb detonated two to three minutes into the evacuation, before all spectators could leave the area.

 The comm center story is specific and documented: there was a 911 call, there was a ten-minute delay in getting officers notified, and there was a private citizen who saw the bag and started an evacuation before any of that notification reached the park.
 The question this exercise asks is not whether what happened was anyone's fault.
 The question is what your center's process looks like when an anonymous bomb threat comes in, and whether that process is faster than what Atlanta had in 1996.